 (2) Mr. Love also serves as a director of the Company's subsidiaries, Santa Fe and Portsmouth.
 Amounts shown include \$8,000 in regular board and audit committee fees paid by Santa Fe and \$8,000 in regular board and audit committee fees paid by Portsmouth.
-These amounts also include \$42,000 in special hotel committee fees paid by Portsmouth related to the oversight of its Hotel asset.
+These amounts also include \$42,000 in special Hotel committee fees paid by Portsmouth related to the oversight of its Hotel asset.
+In June 2016, the Hotel Committee was terminated.

 (3) Mr. Nance also serves as a director of the Company's subsidiaries, Santa Fe and Portsmouth.
 Amounts shown include \$8,000 in regular board and audit committee fees paid by Santa Fe and \$8,000 in regular board and audit committee fees paid by Portsmouth.
-These amounts also include \$42,000 in special hotel committee fees paid by Portsmouth related to the oversight of its Hotel asset.
+These amounts also include \$42,000 in special Hotel committee fees paid by Portsmouth related to the oversight of its Hotel asset.
+In June 2016, the Hotel Committee was terminated.

-(4) As Chief Executive Officer, the Company's Chairman, John V. Winfield, was not paid any board, committee or meetings fees for his service as a director of the Company.
-Mr. Winfield did receive a total of \$12,000 in regular board fees from the Company's subsidiaries.
+(4) As Chief Executive Officer, the Company's Chairman, John V. Winfield, was not paid any board, committee or meetings fees.
+Mr. Winfield did receive a total of \$12,000 in regular board fees from the Company's subsidiaries, which is reported on the Summary Compensation Table.

-(5) Dollar amounts shown reflect the fair market value of \$22,000 of Common Stock issued on July 4, 2014 pursuant to the Company's 2007 Stock Plan and the fair market value \$4,000 related to the exercise of stock options.
+(5) Dollar amounts shown reflect the fair market value of \$22,000 of common stock issued on July 4, 2015 pursuant to the Company's 2007 Stock Plan.